BoboTiG/python-mss/.github/PULL_REQUEST_TEMPLATE.md

 ### AI assistance disclosure

-- [ ] No AI assistance was used.
-- [ ] AI assistance was used partially or completely.
+- [ ] No AI assistance was used to generate this contribution.

-If AI assistance was used, describe what it was used for:

-(...)